mosquito/aio-pika/docs/source/rabbitmq-tutorial/6-rpc.rst

 .. literalinclude:: examples/6-rpc/rpc_server.py
    :language: python
+   :linenos:

 The server code is rather straightforward:

-* (33) As usual we start by establishing the connection and declaring the queue.
+* (34) As usual we start by establishing the connection and declaring the queue.
 * (6) We declare our fibonacci function.
 It assumes only valid positive integer input.
   (Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
 * (15) We declare a callback for basic_consume, the core of the RPC server.